A critical skill for evidence-based research and practice, we can offer training sessions in conjunction with University academics.

 NHS Choices have an article available on the critical appraisal of health-related news.

-Finally, Healthcare Improvement Scotland produced another useful online course in critical appraisal, and to watch a researcher carrying out a critical appraisal of a journal article, watch the video above, produced by the ScHARR library at Sheffield University.
+Finally, Healthcare Improvement Scotland produced another useful online course in critical appraisal, and to watch a researcher carrying out a critical appraisal of a journal article, watch the video below, produced by the ScHARR library at Sheffield University.